 The Staffordshire Commissioner has been responsible for the governance of Staffordshire Fire and Rescue Service since August 2018, after the Home Secretary approved the business case.
 Staffordshire is currently only one of four services operating under this model, but the government intends to roll this model out further across the sector and a white paper has now been issued by Government that will see this happen.
-The white paper provides a compelling case to reform and strengthen the fire and rescue services in England and builds upon the fire and building safety system reform in recent years and the government response to the Fire at Grenfell Tower.
-The vision of the government that I welcome is to drive change and improvement in three key areas: People, Professionalism and Governance.
+The white paper provides a compelling case to reform and strengthen the fire and rescue services in England and builds upon the fire and building safety system reform in recent years and the government that I welcome is to drive change and improvement in three key areas: People, Professionalism and Governance.